-This evaluation will cover the duration of the HPS programme, which has been operational since 2011.
-It is expected that the evaluation will start last quarter 2015.
+This evaluation will cover the duration of the HPS programme, which has been operational since 2011. .

 The evaluation will visit several countries, and visit a range of sites and programmes that reflect the variety of HPS partnerships.
 However, the evaluation is not expected to visit all partnership sites.
 It is preferable that there is a gender balance in the evaluation team undertaking the qualitative work.